gemoc/liviz/README.md

 # Liviz

 Framework for plotting during a debugging session.

-Written in pure js.
+Written in pure JavaScript.

 ## Require